 However, Microsoft made an interesting announcement earlier this year that provides a 4th option which will likely look very attractive to a lot of customers…

 - Move your SQL 2008 VMs to Azure and continue to receive Extended Support for a further 3 years (including those all-important security patches)

 Of course Microsoft are offering this as a trojan horse to encourage customers to accelerate the migration of workloads to Azure and it does offer a great opportunity to simply lift and shift workloads with little risk and effort.
 For customers that want to modernise their database environments at the same time, the recently announced Azure SQL Database Managed Instance will be well worth a look as it provides a highly automated PaaS based service (this is currently in preview and is expected for general release availability later this year).

-So, if you’re running SQL Server 2008 and are concerned about future security audits, talk to us about the options that are available for both on-premise and cloud deployments.
-We will walk you through the pro’s and con’s of the solutions available and can help you define your database strategy.
+So, if you’re running SQL Server 2008 and are concerned about future security audits, talk to us, or visit our SQL Server End of Support page to find out more about the options that are available for both on-premise and cloud deployments.

 Julian brings over 20 years of experience having started his career in the UK’s Oracle distribution channel in 1997.

 He co-founded Onomi in 2015 and, following Onomi's acquisition by Node4 in 2017, he co-founded N4Stack.

 He's working hard towards taking over the Database Managed Services world and we think he's doing a pretty good job!

 Get to know Julian better here.